albertas/autogit/README.md

-`auto-git` is a command line tool for updating multiple GitLab or GitHub repositories with a single command.
+`autogit` is a command line tool for updating multiple GitLab or GitHub repositories with a single command.

 ## Usage
 Generate an access token at [GitLab](https://gitlab.com/-/profile/personal_access_tokens)